 Method - Pairwise inclusion of missing values

 This is the default option.
-What it means is that when columns are compared, they are compared using only respondents with complete data on all the variables that correspond to the columns.
+What this means is that when columns are compared, only respondents with complete data on all the variables corresponding to the columns are used.
 Casewise deletion is employed if an ANOVA-Based Column Comparison has been specified.

 Method - Casewise exclusion of missing values

-This involves only performing comparisons using respondents with complete data on all the columns being compared.
+This involves comparing only respondents with complete data across all columns being compared.
 This occurs automatically when using ANOVA-Based Column Comparison.
 It can be made to occur with any table by application of a filter.

 Method - Dependent tests

-These tests use all the data that is available for performing the test.
+These tests use all available data to perform the test.

 Dependent samples tests are statistical tests explicitly designed for the problem in this example.
 Two notes of caution about dependent samples tests: